mlpub/loan-approval-prediction/PROJECT-DETAIL.md

 Decision Tree performance remains nearly constant across preprocessing steps (E2-1 - E2-5).

 The baseline model (E2-1) achieves the best recall (0.758) and highest ROC-AUC (0.839).
-Class wright, log transformation, and scaling do not improve results, confirming the tree’s scale-invariant and nonlinear nature.
+Class weight, log transformation, and scaling do not improve results, confirming the tree’s scale-invariant and nonlinear nature.

 Using E2-1 as Decision Tree best model.